kkozhakin/Main-repository/README.md

 # Main-repository
-This repo contains projects divided by programming languages.
+This repo contains my resume and achievements.